-One of the biggest struggles we see healthcare professional experience nowadays is the understanding of their current level of security risk and how to manage security is a way that makes economic sense to their practice while reducing risk to an acceptable level.
+One of the biggest struggles we see healthcare professionals experience nowadays is the understanding of their current level of security risk and how to manage security in a way that makes economic sense to their practice while reducing risk to an acceptable level.

-Regular business not subject to PCI or HIPAA compliance seldomly survive the aftermath of a data breach.
+Regular businesses not subject to PCI or HIPAA compliance seldomly survive the aftermath of a data breach.
 Imagine when you add the cost of penalties when the data breached belongs to patients.

 OCR fines have surpassed seven digits numbers, and after a decision is made later this year or in 2019 about sharing fines with affected customers, you can count on those numbers to reach sky-high values.
 There will be no insurance policy enough to cover the fines, and the cost to continue in business may be too high for most practices.

 So, what a practice can do to reduce this risk to a level where everyone is comfortable?

 The first step is to perform a Security Risk Assessment.
 The Annual Risk Analysis is already required by law and must be performed by an IT Professional.
 Where most practices fall short is in the follow-through of the results of the assessment.

 The results of the risk assessment must be transferred to a management plan that maintains your level of security.
 This is also mandated by law and is a tedious and time-consuming effort that requires IT expertise to be successful.
 One wrong step could mean expensive fines, increased insurance premiums, and damage to your reputation.
 Even if you have a plan in place today, maintaining compliance on an ongoing basis is tricky business when it comes to technology-related safeguards mandated by HIPAA.

 The Management Plan ranks individual issues based on their potential risk to the network while providing guidance on which issues to address by priority.